2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 6. INSURANCE: The purchase of a Travel Insurance Policy is mandatory in case of trip cancellation and medical problems, as well as medical evacuation.
 Our agents will send you an insurance quote containing the coverage details at time of deposit.
 However, any questions about what travel insurance does or does not cover should be addressed directly to the travel insurance company.
 If you live in another country, you must buy such insurance there and send us a copy of the policy.

-7. Solar eclipse tour 2019 PRICE INCREASES: In the event that the cost of any aspect of Solar eclipse tour 2019 should incur an unexpected cost increase, Future Travel is obliged to pass on these increases.
-While rare, they can occur and are beyond the control of Future Travel.
-When such increase is known, Future Travel will alert all participants and provide the amount and reason for the increase.
-It will be required that all Tour members provide payment by the date due per communication from Future Travel.
+7. Solar eclipse tour 2019 PRICE INCREASES: In the event that the cost of any aspect of Solar eclipse tour 2019 should incur an unexpected cost increase, Future Travel, Inc. - A Direct Travel Company is obliged to pass on these increases.
+While rare, they can occur and are beyond the control of Future Travel, Inc. - A Direct Travel Company.
+When such increase is known, Future Travel, Inc. - A Direct Travel Company will alert all participants and provide the amount and reason for the increase.
+It will be required that all Tour members provide payment by the date due per communication from Future Travel, Inc. - A Direct Travel Company.
 Prices are also subject to increase for currency fluctuations and the cost of supplier services.

 8. Solar eclipse tour 2019 AIRFARES: Airline arrangements are usually optional and not included in the tour price unless specifically stated.
 Airlines and airfares included in your trip are subject to change without notice.
 Please check with us for conditions applicable to your airline ticket.
 Airfares are subject to price increases until you have paid in full.
 Even after you have paid in full, airfares are subject to supplemental price increases imposed by governments, and you hereby consent to any such price increases.
 We will not change your requested seat assignments on commercial aircraft without permission.
 However, airlines often change seat assignments to satisfy their loyalty members or because of equipment changes (aircraft type).
 We are not notified of these changes in advance, and often clients are not made aware of these changes until they arrive at the airport.
 We are not responsible for seat assignment changes made by the airline.
 Frequent flyer programs are private agreements between airlines and passengers, and we cannot be held responsible for mileage discrepancies involving airline loyalty reward programs.